 SECTION 2: Current President: The local AOSA chapter will fund the current president’s plane ticket and ¼ of a hotel room for Optometry’s Meeting for the year they are the alternate delegate in the AOA House of Delegates.

-SECTION 3: Trustee: The national AOSA office will reimburse the Trustee for up to $500 in travel expenses to Optometry’s Meeting and to the Mid –Year Planning meeting.
-The local AOSA chapter will assist in the additional funds needed to cover the trip
+SECTION 3: Trustee: The national AOSA office will reimburse the Trustee for travel expenses to Optometry’s Meeting and to the Mid –Year Planning meeting.
+The local AOSA chapter will assist in the additional funds needed to cover the trip.

-SECTION 4: Trustee-elect: The national AOSA will reimburse the Trustee-elect for up to $500 in travel expenses to Optometry’s Meeting and to the Mid –Year Planning meeting.
-The local AOSA chapter will assist in the additional funds needed to cover the trip
+SECTION 4: Trustee-elect: The national AOSA will reimburse the Trustee-elect for up travel expenses to Optometry’s Meeting and to the Mid –Year Planning meeting.
+The local AOSA chapter will assist in the additional funds needed to cover the trip.

 SECTION 5: Treasurer, Secretary, Fundraising Chair, President-elect, Community Chair, AOA-PAC Chair, and DOP liaison: If sufficient funds exist, the local AOSA chapter will fund up to $100 worth of travel expenses to Optometry’s Meeting.